Severi-Brauer varieties; a geometric treatment: The Brauer group

-\begin{defn} The group defined above is called the {\it Brauer group} of the field $k$, denoted by $\br(k)$.
-It was originally defined in terms of tensor products of central simple $k$-algebras.
+\begin{defn} The group defined above is called the {\it Brauer group} of the field $k$, and denoted by $\br(k)$.
+It was originally defined in terms of tensor products of (Brauer equivalence classes of) central simple $k$-algebras; see (\ref{brau.eq.aside}).
 Nowadays it is most commonly defined as $H^2(k, \gm)$, the second Galois cohomology group of $\gm$.
 See \cite{MR2266528} for these aspects.

 The order of $P$ in $\br(k)$ is traditionally called that {\it period} of $P$.
 Since $P\sim P^{\rm min}$, they have the same period. \end{defn}

 \begin{prop} The period of $P$ equals the smallest $m>0$ such that $\o_P(m)$ is a (non-twisted) line bundle on $P$.
 Thus the period of $P$ divides $\dim P+1$ and $\br(k)$ is a torsion group. \end{prop}